oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_auto_scale_config_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The list of rules for autoscaling.
-If an action have multiple rules, last rule in the array will be applied.</div>
+If an action has multiple rules, the last rule in the array will be applied.</div>
                                         <br/>
                                     </td>
             </tr>